nubsuki/Server-setup/Petrodactyl/Readme.md

 touch config.yml
 nano config.yml        (Add node config file)

-start wings
+### start wings in portainer you should be good to go !

-Check logs in Portainer.
+## Check logs in Portainer.
 If you get a daemon error in wings, add this in.

 cd /opt/pterodactyl/wings/config
 nano config.yml